 There are no hard and fast rules on how quickly or slowly a ball python will grow and reach full size.

 The growth rate is very much dependent on how the ball python is cared for and how well it is fed.

-If the snake is malnourished, meaning it is not fed the proper amount or with the correct frequency, it will not grow as quickly.
+If the snake is malnourished, it is not fed the proper amount, or with the correct frequency, it will not grow as quickly.

 How Big Does A Ball Python Get?

-Ball pythons are known for being among the smaller types of pythons kept as pets.
+Ball pythons are among the smaller types of pythons kept as pets.

 This is one of several reasons they are commonly kept as pets for snake lovers out there.

-When they are fully grown, a female ball python snake will reach a size of approximately 3′ to 5′ feet long.
+A female ball python snake will reach approximately 3′ to 5′ feet long when they are fully grown.